 - 6 points

 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online Restricted

-- Typically this unit is assessed in the following ways: (1) assignments and (2) a final examination.
+Indicative assessments in this unit are as follows: (1) individual and/or group assignments and (2) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Ana Singh

 - Enrolment in 62550 Master of Professional Engineering (Environmental Engineering specialisation

 - 3 per week

 Hemond, H. F. and Fechner, E. J. Chemical Fate and Transport in the Environment: Academic Press

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.